Drunk Driving as a Reckless Driving Behavior

 - Drowsiness, fatigue, and intense feelings of relaxation that may make the driver close his eyes or fall asleep while on the wheel

 - Mental lapses, such as the inability to comprehend traffic lights, understand road signs, and judge the position of vehicles and pedestrians

 - Slow reaction to unexpected events, like abruptly turning vehicles and crossing pedestrians

 - Vision problems, like blurry vision and slow eye movement

 These effects can lead to traffic accidents.
 Drunk drivers, their passengers, and the other innocent parties around them that may get involved in the accidents may sustain traumatic injuries, particularly in the head, face, neck, chest, shoulder, back, arms, and legs.

-According to the website of the Law Offices of Richard A. Portale, P.C., there are a variety of defenses against Driving While Intoxicated charges.
+There are a variety of defenses against Driving While Intoxicated charges.
 But when you think about it, avoiding drunk driving is a better choice than trying to defend yourself from suffering the consequences of your reckless behavior.